-The tools change.
-The mission doesn't.
-I started in a patrol car and a crime lab.
 Today I'm CEO of SWORN.ai, Professor of Strategy & Economics at BYU's Marriott School of Business, and an author of four books on AI, policing, and business strategy.
-I build with AI every day — not just about it.
+I use AI every single day to get better at what I do, and I teach others to do the same.

 Sheepdog roots.
 Shepherd goals.